mvolkmann/blog/src/astro.md

 </Layout>
 ```

-The `getStaticPaths` function is required so Astro
+The `getStaticPaths` function is required when not using SSR
-knows the pages it should generate at build time.
+so Astro knows the pages it should generate at build time.
+This function is not used when SSR is enabled.

 Note how the `colors` array is defined inside the `getStaticPaths` function.
 If defined outside that function, it will not be visible.